 In this inventive exhibition, historical examples of defaced coins and banknotes are exhibited alongside contemporary art works.
 From laboriously scratched pennies to re-imagined dollar bills, Defaced!
 Money, Conflict, Protest tells the stories behind the damage, from the French Revolution to the Troubles in Northern Ireland to the Black Lives Matter movement.

 Defaced!
-Money, Conflict, Protest is organized by the Fitzwilliam Museum, Cambridge, U.K.
+Money, Conflict, Protest is organized by the AGO in collaboration with the Fitzwilliam Museum, Cambridge, U.K